baggepinnen/SpectralDistances.jl/docs/src/time.md

 For non-stationary signals, it is important to consider how the spectrum changes with time.
 This package has some, so far, basic support for time-frequency representations of non-stationary signals.
 ## Overview

+There are two main approaches for time-frequency representations supported
+1. Model based
+2. Spectrogram based

+### Model based

 We define a custom fit method for fitting time varying spectra, [`TimeWindow`](@ref).
 It takes as arguments an inner fitmethod, the number of points that form a time window, and the number of points that overlap between two consecutive time windows:
 ```@repl time
 fitmethod = TimeWindow(LS(na=2), 1000, 500)